Why do you need a startup pitch deck?

 - Compare the competition

 Who are your biggest competitors?
-How do you compare?
+How do you compare to them?

 - Milestones and accomplishments

-Highlight the key successes so far, including milestones and achievements, such as sales, key hires and awards.
+Highlight your key successes so far, including milestones and achievements, such as sales, key hires and awards.

 - Sell your solution

-Describe how your product/service answers the problems you described earlier.
-Detail how your solution is different to what’s already out there.
-Explain any unique selling points (USPs).
-Why is your solution better?
+Describe how your product/service answers the problem you described earlier.
+Detail how and why your solution is different to what’s already out there.
+Explain your USP.
+Why’s your solution better?
 What’s the competitive advantage?

-Think particularly carefully on these slides – they will probably be the focal point of the pitch deck for many investors.
+Think particularly carefully on these slides – they will probably be the focal point of the pitch deck for most investors.